Erin Tobin, Executive Director

-Contact Steven for information about AARCH, preservation issues and advocacy, endangered properties, Camp Santanoni, fire towers, and special projects.
+Contact Erin for information about AARCH, preservation issues and advocacy, endangered properties, fire towers, and special projects.

 Contact Christine for information about State and Federal tax credits, technical and special assistance with your historic properties, and information about and help writing National Register nominations.
 Christine also manages AARCH’s easements and our annual preservation awards program.